hari271002/the-dream-7/README.md

 8.For every catch 10 points are added to the score \
 9.For every run out 5 points are added to the score \
 10.Among all players the player with highest score wins the game.

+Play.py is the master file(which is to be executed)